freeCodeCamp/freeCodeCamp/guide/english/linux/10-simple-and-useful-linux-commands/index.md

 11. `shutdown` use shut down the system and turn off the power.
 Example: `shutdown -h now`shuts down system immediately. `shutdown -h +5` shuts down system after five minutes.
 You can also reboot the system immediately by issuing the command `shutdown -r now`.

 Use these commands in scripts and at the command line.
-They're all very powerful commands, and Linux's man page has a lot more information about each one.
+They're all very powerful commands, and Linux's man page has a lot more information about each one (see below).

+You can get easily **help about the commands** in two ways:

+1. Using `man` to access the manual pages (man pages).
+This command is a builtin help inside Linux.
+It takes as argument another command name and returns a complete tutorial about the argument, including main options of use, sintax details and another related commands.
+You can search a text accross all man pages database.
+Example: `man ls`
+Example 2: `man -k "list open files"`
+2. Using command `--help` to see quick options to use in command line.
+Example: `grep --help`

 ***********